aim4strength/aim4strength/src/_posts/2016-08-11-falling-down-is-inevitable-getting-up-is-optional.md

 His words were ones I will never forget.
 "So, you’re going to let those women win, huh?"
 "What?"
 I looked up at him incredulously.
 "That's not the Julie I know.
 She's stronger than that.
 So, if you want food, get it yourself."
 I cried.
 My tears were happy this time.
-I went on to lose my weight, and had many other trials that rivaled this one you are reading about.[movie Now You See Me 2 streaming](http://movieclose.com/movie/509782/now-you-see-me-2-2016.html)
+I went on to lose my weight, and had many other trials that rivaled this one you are reading about.